erikvanzijst/interruptingcow/README.rst

 Interruptingcow is a generic utility can relatively gracefully interrupt your Python code when it doesn't execute within a specific number of seconds::

-    from interruptingcow import interruptingcow, InterruptedException
+    from interruptingcow import timeout

     try:
-        with interruptingcow(timeout=5):
+        with timeout(5):
             # perform a potentially very slow operation
             pass
-    except InterruptedException:
+    except RuntimeError:
         print "didn't finish within 5 seconds"